Carleton Watkins: Napa State Hospital for the Insane

 Three years after Watkins retired to Capay Ranch, he was declared incompetent and put into the care of his daughter Julia.
 She cared for him for a year before committing him to the Napa State Hospital for the Insane in 1910, at which point Frances Watkins began referring to herself as a widow.
-Watkins died on June 23, 1916 and was buried in an unmarked grave on the hospital grounds.
+Watkins died on June 23, 1916, and was buried in an unmarked grave on the hospital grounds.

 Legacy

 Yosemite

 Watkins often photographed Yosemite and had a profound influence over the politicians debating its preservation as a national park.
 His photographs did more than just capture the national park; he created an icon.
 Half Dome, for example, did already exist, but Watkins' photographs brought it to people in a way that they could experience it.
 It became iconic through his photographs, became something people wanted to see in person.
 His images had a more concrete impact on Yosemite becoming a national park than just encouraging people to visit.
 It is said that Senator John Conness passed Watkins' photographs around Congress.
 His photography was also said to have influenced President Abraham Lincoln and was one of the major factors in Lincoln signing the Yosemite Grant in 1864, a bill that declared Yosemite Valley inviolable.
 The bill paved the way for the 1872 creation of Yellowstone National Park, and the U.S. National Park System in its entirety.
 One of Yosemite's many mountains is named Mount Watkins in honor of Watkins' part in preserving Yosemite Valley.

+Watkins was a "master of the reflected image" and photographed reflections, in bodies of water, of the Yosemite mountains.